-I pledge to be in charge of my own behavior, to attend school regularly,
+I pledge to be in charge of my own behavior, to attend school regularly, and to be on time for all my classes.

 I will respect myself, others, and my environment.

 I will be responsible for my own learning.

 By doing these things, I will help make my school and community a better place to work and live.